-In two-piece systems, the skin barrier and the pouch are separate pieces.
+In two-piece systems, the barrier and the pouch are separate pieces.
 There are two options for coupling, or connecting the two pieces together.

-• Mechanical coupling - The pouch and barrier are connected similar to the way a lid can be used snugly onto a plastic container.
+- Mechanical coupling The pouch and barrier are connected similar to the way a lid snaps snugly onto a plastic container.
 Some hand strength and dexterity are needed to attach the pouch to the skin barrier.
 The skin barrier is easy to apply because you can see the stoma as you center it in the barrier.
-However, the mechanical coupling barrier is somewhat rigid compared to one-piece or adhesive coupling options.
-With a two-piece system you can easily change your pouch size for activities such as swimming or intimate times flexible.
+However the mechanical coupling barrier is somewhat firm compared to one-piece or adhesive coupling options.
+With a two-piece system you can easily change your pouch size for activities such as swimming or intimate times. - Adhesive coupling The pouch and barrier are connected using an adhesive, similar to tape.
+Some dexterity but little hand strength is needed to attach the pouch to the skin barrier.
+The skin barrier is easy to apply because you can see the stoma as you center the barrier.
+The adhesive design allows this two-piece pouching system to be very flexible.
 With a two-piece system you can easily change your pouch size for activities such as swimming or intimate times.
-The adhesive coupling system lays flat against the body, which makes it less noticeable under your clothes
+The adhesive coupling system lays flat against the body, which makes it less noticeable under your clothes.